emboss/heartbeat/README.md

 ### Disclaimer

-Do not use any this script to cause harm.
+Do not use this script to cause harm.

 ### License